 In verse 29, above, her husband speaks to and of her.
 As Dake's tells us in a footnote on this verse, the Proverbs

 31 woman "excells all other women in wife-hood, mother-hood, religion, and industry."
 1 (see Notes).
-(The word "industr" is used here
+(The word "industry"

 "This is a very great deal to be recorded of her, a woman in private life.
-It means she had done more than Miriam, the leader of nation's women in praise to god, Exod.
-15:20,21; Deborah, the patriotic
+It means she had done more than Miriam, the leader of a nation's women in praise to God, Exod.
+15:20,21; Deborah,

+of her life.
 All seven of the Christian virtues (2 Peter 1:5) are there, like colored threads in a tapestry.
 Her secret, which is open to every one, is the Holy Spirit's climax of the story, and of this book.
-In verse thirty that 'reverent and worshipful fear
+In verse thirty that 'reverent

-of the Lord' which is 'the beginning and principal part of Wisdom' (Prov.
-1:7) is given the full responsibility for a life which is valued by God and her husband as 'far above rubies or pearls.' " 2 (see Notes)
+and worshipful fear of the Lord' which is 'the beginning and principal part of Wisdom' (Prov.
+1:7) is given the full responsibility for a life which is valued by God and her husband as 'far above rubies or pearls.' " 2 (see

-Based upon this expansion of this verse, we can see that this woman is model to emulate: one who excels even beyond the great women of old with their significant
+Based upon this expansion of this verse, we can see that this woman is a model to emulate: one who excels even beyond the great women of old with

 2. Knowledge (intelligence in spiritual things)

 3. Self-control (temperance)